krishnapriya-n/VCT-Hackathon/resources/VCT Esports Data.md

 ## Accessing the data from S3

 S3 Bucket URL: s3://vcthackathon-data/

+### NOTE: The game data is currently corrupted - we are working on a fix and should have an update soon.
+The data should be correct by 09/06/24 ~5:00 PM PST.

 Here is the access pattern we recommend for downloading the data onto your local machine: